ashna-khemani/cnn-examples/README.md

     2. Run `virtualenv .env`
     3. Run `source .env/bin/activate`

 Now we're in the virtual env!
-You will probably need to install `tensorflow` and `matplotlib`.
 Run the following:
 * `pip install tensorflow`
 * `pip install matplotlib`
+* `pip install ipykernel`

 I personally ran into some permission errors when installing tensorflow.
 If you also have that issue, try running `pip install --no-cache-dir tensorflow`.
 This essentially ignores the cache that is restricted.
 Not really much of an effect, except the installation taking slightly longer.
 You can also try `sudo pip install tensorflow` but it's not the safest habit in the world.